GMAT Sample Papers (2026): Free PDF Download with Solution

 2028

-The GMAT Focus Edition has three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights, each contributing equally to your total score.
-All sections are fully adaptive, meaning question difficulty adjusts based on your performance in real time.
+Every GMAT sample paper follows the structure of the GMAT Focus Edition, which has three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.
+Each section contributes equally to your total score and is fully adaptive, meaning question difficulty adjusts based on your real-time performance.
+Knowing this structure helps you approach each sample paper with the right section-wise strategy.

 Section